Maybe you’re never gonna ride the blog train.

 Ah, the consideration stage!
 These guys like you, they dig your cologne.
 You’re urging them to scooch up a little closer, to find out more.
-These hotties are already in your honey trap (email list) and now you’re treating them like a princess (lead nurturing).
-Go on, show them the wine list (provide testimonials and illustrate how your product/service could work for them).
+These hotties are already in your honey trap/email list and now you’re treating them like a princess/lead nurturing.
+Go on, show them the wine list/provide testimonials and illustrate how your product/service could work for them.

 Bottom funnel content.

-So blogging is more than orgasmic – sorry, organic traffic.
+So blogging is more than orgasmic—organic traffic.

+Writing a blog will save you time in the long run.
+You won’t have to keep repeating the same responses to the same prospect questions, write it down once and reuse the information.
 Yes, it’s work (welcome to marketing) and maybe it isn’t right for you but blogging isn’t even close to dying.

-If that got you all fired up for long-form but you don’t know where to start, why not book a one-to-one with me and we’ll hash things out.
+If that got you all fired up for long-form but you don’t know where to start, why not book a one-to-one with me and we’ll hash things out?